Frequently Asked Questions

 What kind of training your staff receives

 When a caregiver is hired, they complete an intensive orientation that includes training videos and presentations designed to equip them with all the skills needed for the role.
-During their time in Binkadi all staff get offered training in trauma-informed care, behavior support, aligned with CARF accreditation standards
+During their time in Binkadi all staff get offered training in trauma-informed care, behavior support, aligned with CARF accreditation standards.

 Are your programs accredited?